H & M Hennes & Mauritz AB or H&M Group (abbreviated H&M) is a

 On 31 March, H&M responded with a statement vowing to rebuild trust in China and serve its customers in a "respectful way".[102]
 H&M reported sales in China had fallen by approximately 23% for the second quarter of 2021 (compared to the same period in the last fiscal year).[103]
 According to a report,[104] more than half a million are forced to pick cotton in Xinjiang.[105]

-A proposed class action lawsuit in the US is alleging H&M is greenwashing via the sustainability claims made in its Conscious Choice range.
-Earlier this year, The Norwegian Consumer Agency (Forbrukertilsynet) said it believed Norrøna is “breaking the law” in marketing clothes as environmentally friendly and issued a warning to H&M GROUP against using the same type of environmental claims.[106]
+A proposed class action lawsuit in the US alleged that H&M was greenwashing via the sustainability claims made in its Conscious Choice range.
+These claims were dismissed.
+Earlier this year, The Norwegian Consumer Agency (Forbrukertilsynet) said it believed Norrøna is "breaking the law" in marketing clothes as environmentally friendly and issued a warning to H&M GROUP against using the same type of environmental claims.[115]

 Leaving Russia